Tanbouz/codepipeline-s3-deploy/readme.md

 ## Deploy AWS CodePipeline artifacts to S3

 Unwraps compressed input artifact(s) and deploys the files to a S3 bucket with mime types.
-It attempts to deploy modified files by checking S3 object Etag against md5 hash of the data.
+It attempts to only deploy modified files by checking S3 object Etag against md5 hash of the data.
 You can optionally invalidate CloudFront after deployment.

 #### You probably don't need this!